-If existing mailboxes meet NCHRP 350 or MASH requirements, they may be reset adjacent to the roadway.
-If existing mailboxes do not meet NCHRP 350 or MASH requirements perform one of the following actions:
+If existing mailboxes meet NCHRP 350 or MASH requirements, they may be reset temporarily during construction.
+If the existing support does not meet NCHRP 350 or MASH, place temporarily located mailboxes on supports that meet MASH requirements.
+If there is no support that meets MASH requirements, perform one of the following actions:

 - Place them outside the clear zone;

-- Place them on a 4 x 4 inch post; or
+- Place them on a 4×4 inch wood post; or

 - Reset them using assemblies shown in the plans.